 If the present input starts with an a, consume it and continue.
 Only if this fails will the always successful ε -rule be used!
-The opposite order would not be very useful.
+(The opposite order would be less useful as prefixes starting with awould never be considered.)

 Limited backtracking is not an exhaustive search: liable to get stuck in "blind alleys".